aakarsh2126/Business-Churn-Rate-Pedicitor/README.md

-# Business-Churn-Rate-Pedicitor
+Business-Churn-Rate-Pedicitor
-A python based Artificial Neural Network Model to Predict whether the customer will leave the bank or not.
+Artificial Neural Network Model to Predict whether the customer will leave the bank or not.

 Libraries used
 1. keras(tensorflow as backend)